 Building Character Through Therapeutic Wilderness Expeditions

 The Foundation's mission is to perpetuate Jason's spirit and love as exemplified by his work with youth with needs in the outdoor setting.
-The Foundation will provide scholarships to Therapeutic Wilderness Expedition Treatment Programs for youth at-risk and grants to qualified outdoor educators / leader training programs.
+The Foundation will provide financial aid for teens at-risk to attend to Therapeutic Wilderness Expedition Treatment Programs (TWE) and grants to qualified outdoor educators / leader training programs.

 The Foundation has its beginnings in the spirit of Jason William Hunt, a man who set out to discover his true self through the experiences that only the outdoors can teach.
 Through Therapeutic Wilderness Expeditions, his life was pointed on a course that brought hope, self-worth, direction and confidence to the teens at-risk that he met.